eriakul/Complexity_Science_Project_1/reports/report.md

 Figure 2: Our reproduction of the graph by Salethé et al.

-While both figures see the fraction of students who are infected rise and fall sharply in a manner that is consistent with real infection, we see that the scale of our graph's x-axis is much larger than Salathé's.
+While both figures see the fraction of students who are infected rise and fall sharply in a manner that is consistent with real infection, our epidemics infect more people, and run longer, than Salathé's.
 Most of our epidemics run to be about 30 days until the last infected individual recovers, while the majority of theirs runs for 10 days.
-Another difference is that Salathé's epidemics at most affects about 25 percent of the school's population while our model shows an average of 30 percent people getting infected for the majority of the runs.
+At their peaks, Salathé's epidemics affect about 15% of the school's population; ours affect about 30%.
 These disparities may be due to differences in certain parameters that weren't specified in the paper.
-For example, Salathé provides no units in his calculation for the incubation period between the _exposed_ and _infectious_ states.
+For example, Salathé et al. provide no units for the incubation period between the _exposed_ and _infectious_ states; we assumed the units were time steps, but they may be hours or days.

-In terms of the validation of this model's use in simulating real life scenarious, it is clear that there are limitations.
-As seen with our recreation of the SEIR model, the outcomes of the model differ greatly even when using the same real-world data.
-There are many assumed parameters (such as the recovery time distribution) that affect the accuracy of the results.
-Though more research and broader data are needed to confirm its accuracy and test its applicability to different groups and situations, graph-based models that use real-world graph seem a promising tool.

 One limitation of this model is that it requires real-world data.
 Using this method, unmodified, to simulate a nation- or world-wide epidemic would be infeasible, since it would require millions, or billions, of people to wear transponders.
 Some amount of graph generation or approximation could be used, producing a hybrid model which could be more accurate than existing algorithmically-generated graphs but still feasible.